The Fate of Captive Orcas in 2014

 - In the wild, male orcas live to an average of 30 years (maximum 50-60 years) and 46 years for females (maximum 80-90 years).

-- In total, 159 orcas have died in captivity, not including 30 miscarried or still-born calves.
+- At least 160 orcas have died in captivity, not including 30 miscarried or still-born calves.

 - SeaWorld holds 23 orcas in its three parks in the United States and owns (at least) a further four at Loro Parque in Spain (ownership of Adan and Morgan not verified).
 At least forty-four orcas have died at SeaWorld.